Coins of the pound sterling: 2023 redesign

 In October 2023 the Royal Mint announced new designs for the circulating coinage, which were to be released by the end of the year.
 The new designs feature a portrait of King Charles III facing left on the obverse, with a small Tudor Crown privy mark behind the Kings’ neck.

-The reverses are divided vertically, the leftmost third comprising a background of three interlocking “C”s, reminiscent of the interlocking C’s on the coins of King Charles II, and a large number indicating the value, countering criticism of the 2008 redesign’s lack of numeric values.
-The rightmost two-thirds of each design features an animal or plant representing each of the four nations:
+The reverses are divided vertically.
+The leftmost third comprises a background of three interlocking “C”s (reminiscent of the ones on the coins of King Charles II) and the face value indicated in Arabic numerals (addressing criticism regarding the 2008 redesign’s lack thereof).
+The remaining two-thirds of each design features an animal or plant representing each of the four nations: